hancarol/phase-1-project/README.md

 # Display

-This application displays day and time, 5-day forecast, current forecast, wind, and humidity in real time.
+This application displays day and time, 5-day forecast, current forecast, wind, and humidity in real time and in imperial system.

 # Features